mdyasin0/mdyasin0/README.md

 ## 🚀 Currently Working On

-- 🔍 Exploring Next.js for server-side rendering and static site generation
+- 🔍 Exploring Next.js
-- 🌍 Developing a tourism website using the MERN stack
 - 🧠 Improving my backend knowledge with MongoDB & Express
-- 🤝 Contributing to open-source projects and learning from the community
+- 🤝  learning from the community

 ---